 * OPEC committee backs cut extension until end-2018 -sources

-* Woodmac says 2.4 mln bpd could be added if OPEC ends curbs
+* WoodMac says 2.4 mln bpd may be added if OPEC ends curbs

 NEW YORK, Nov 28 (Reuters) - Oil prices eased on Tuesday, weighed down by uncertainty over the outcome of an OPEC meeting this week at which an extension to its price-supporting oil output cuts will be discussed.